 A: A non-reporting counterparty will have access to, and may choose to review, the data reported by the reporting counterparty to a recognized trade repository in respect of a specified derivative between the non-reporting counterparty and the reporting counterparty.
-Recognized trade repositories are required to offer this access free of charge.
+Recognized trade repositories are required to provide non-reporting counterparties with timely access to this data.